 Midfield Wine Bar & Tavern

 Midfield Wine Bar and Tavern is the type of place that Toronto wine lovers have been hoping would open for a long time.
-With a few exceptions — notably Swirl and Mavrik — this city just hasn't embraced what many would consider the true ethos of the wine bar.
+With a few exceptions , this city just hasn't embraced what many would consider the true ethos of the wine bar.
 The majority of our establishments that go by this name would be better described as restaurants that offer unique or extensive wine programs with ample by-the-glass options.
-Places like Enoteca Sociale, Crush and Reds fit this bill, as does the Local to a lesser extent.
+Places like Enoteca Sociale , Crush and Reds fit this bill, as does the Local to a lesser extent.
 They're great places to drink wine, just not at midnight on a Saturday.

-So what about that wine?
+So what about the wine list in general?
 As good as everything else is — and the warmly lit, unfussy room is pitch perfect — the wine is the pillar upon which this whole operation is perched.
 Toward that end, I'd say Midfield hits all the right notes as well.
-Not a place where you'll find a wide array of Bordeaux, Chianti or even Côtes du Rhône, the focus here is on lesser known regions and varietals.
-I'm thinking of wines from J & J Eger in Hungary, a variety of small producers in the Languedoc region, and apparent oddities like New Zealand Rieslings.
+Along with more popular wines like Tuscan reds, you'll find that the main focus is on a variety of small producers from Greece, Protugal, and the Languedoc region in France.
+On the white side, you'll find apparent oddities like New Zealand Rieslings.

 When it comes to cost, the list is broken down into three main price points — $35/$9, $45/$12 and $55/$14 (glass prices approximate) — with featured wines thrown into the mix on a nightly basis.
 There's also some reserve stuff hanging around, but there's no dedicated menu for these yet, and they make up a fraction of what's on site.
 Everything is available by the glass, so the menu beckons for exploration without asking for a full-bottle of commitment.